ryanobeirne/holiday/README.md

 # holiday

-A rust library for defining annually repeating dates holidays.
+A rust library for defining annually repeating dates and holidays.